Long-time friends Jerrod and Bo sat down to talk about Eighth Grade, the Internet, and staying sane in a culture where everything ages like milk.

 Bo: It’s a lot of that.

-Jerrod: I feel like I did enjoy him killing Mario Lopez on the first run though.
+Jerrod: I did enjoy him killing Mario Lopez on the first run though.

 Bo: Is that what happens?
 I didn’t see the movie.